casualwriter/powerpage-md-document/README.md

 Thinking that it will be greated to make use of these markdown files as system documentation, and serve the following purposes

-1. Generage document from markdown for web hosting. i.e. github page: https://casualwriter.github.io/powerpage/
+1. Generage document from markdown for **web hosting**. e.g. github page: https://casualwriter.github.io/powerpage/
-2. Directly run from github repository via CDN.  e.g. via rawgit.org: https://ghcdn.rawgit.org/casualwriter/powerpage/main/source/doc/index.html)
+2. **Directly run from github repository via CDN**.  e.g. rawgit.org: https://ghcdn.rawgit.org/casualwriter/powerpage/main/source/doc/index.html)
-3. run within [Powerpage](https://github.com/casualwriter/powerpage) with API enabled.
+3. run within [Powerpage](https://github.com/casualwriter/powerpage) with **Powerpage API enabled**.

 ### User Guide